FluidTYPO3/documentation/Concepts/Templates.md

 section which contains the actual output rendering for the frontend, `Main` - this section gets rendered from the Layout you use, which means you can of course choose a different name if that makes sense.
 Using the name `Main` simply means other people will immediately know the purpose of that section.

+> #### Customisation option
+>
+> The `Configuration` section name can be changed in your custom [Provider class](Providers.md).
+You can also use multiple sections
+> and let your Provider switch between them based on, for example, a value from the record or from TypoScript, user session etc.

 An extremely minimal template example (example: `fluidcontent` element template):